- Professor Debra Salmon (Principal Investigator)

 To shed much needed light on the issue academics at City reviewed 53 studies published in the English language, including 48 from the United States, two from Australia, one from Canada, one from the United Kingdom and one from Taiwan.

-Led by Professor Debra Salmon, Dean of the School of Health and Psychological Sciences, they looked at a variety of component characteristics of interventions used in the studies, including intervention length, whether teaching or training was involved, whether formal assessment was involved and the impact of these characteristics on nurse turnover and retention outcomes.
+Led by Professor Debra Salmon, Dean of the School of Health & Psychological Sciences, they looked at a variety of component characteristics of interventions used in the studies, including intervention length, whether teaching or training was involved, whether formal assessment was involved and the impact of these characteristics on nurse turnover and retention outcomes.

 Benefits and influence of this research